turingschool-examples/quote_finder/README.md

 - `rails s`

 When you visit localhost, you should see a landing page with a form to search by keyword.
 The button to search by keyword will not work right away, and that is functionality that you'll be building out.

-### Submission

-1. Make a PR to the `turingschool-examples` organization
-    - In the comment section, feel free to tell us how you felt about the assessment, or anything you'd like us to know.

 ### Assessment -- User Story 1